Kafayatige/kafaayt-ige-QR-code-front-end-challenge/README.md

 ### What I learned

-- during the CSS part, i gained critical understanding of how defining some certain property can restrict another from being effective.
+- During the CSS part, I gained critical understanding of how defining some certain property can restrict another from being effective.
--I gained more critical understanding of how the view-port unit such as vh and vw can affect the layout of your design on different platforms.
+- I gained more critical understanding of how the view-port unit such as "vh and vw" can affect the layout of your design on different platforms.
-- there was a point i initially used the flex-basis property which restricted my padding-bottom from being effective
+- There was a point i initially used the flex-basis property which restricted my padding-bottom from being effective
 - I learnt that there is always room for optimisation in your code